people digging holes in the sand at hot water beach in new zealand on a cloudy day

 Facilities at Hot Water Beach

-As mentioned above, the main car park is where you will find toilets, changing room, outdoor showers, a cafe, and a shop.
+The main car park is where you will find toilets, changing room, outdoor showers, a cafe, and a shop.

 What to bring